James Augustus Hunter

 - Died September 9, 1999 in Hertford, NC USA

 Hunter began his major league career playing for the Kansas City and Oakland Athletics.
-It was the PR-conscious Athletics' owner Charles O. Finley that gave Hunter the nickname "Catfish" in an effort to pique fan interest (see Jim Grant & Vida Blue).
+It was the PR-conscious Athletics' owner Charles O. Finley that gave Hunter the nickname "Catfish" in an effort to pique fan interest (see John Odom and Vida Blue).
 By 1974, Hunter and Finley had fallen out due to a contract dispute.
-Hunter complained that Finley refused to make statutory payments to Hunter's life insurance.
-The dispute was eventually referred to arbitrator Peter Seitz, who declared the contract breached, thus nullifying the standard reserve clause and making Hunter a free agent.
+Hunter voiced his concern that Finley refused to make statutory payments to Hunter's life insurance, thus reneging on his contract.
+The dispute was eventually referred to arbitrator Peter Seitz, who confirmed the contract breached, thus nullifying the standard reserve clause and making Hunter a free agent.
 As the first free agent of the modern era, he signed with the New York Yankees for the then-unprecedented sum of $3.75 million over 5 years.

-Hunter's teams were very successful; he appeared in 6 out of 7 World Series from 1972-1978.
-Hunter retired from baseball in 1979, at the age of 33.
-He was selected to the Hall of Fame in 1987.
+Hunter's teams were very successful; he appeared in 6 out of 7 World Series from 1972-1978, only missing out in 1975.
+Hunter retired from baseball after the 1979 season at the age of 33.
+He was elected to the Hall of Fame in 1987.
 When asked to choose which team to go into the Hall of Fame as, Hunter notably refused to choose between the Athletics and Yankees, loving both franchises equally.
 His plaque is one of the few with no insignia on the cap.
-The Athletics retired his number 27 jersey.
+The Athletics retired his number 27 jersey and made him a charter member of the team's Hall of Fame in 2018.

 Hunter died in Hertford, NC, where he was born, after falling and hitting his head.
 He had been suffering from amyotrophic lateral sclerosis.
 He was only 53 years old.